A Digital Nomad Guide to Siem Reap

-Other budget friendly bars here include Laundry Bar, Picasso Bar and Soul Train Reggae Bar.
+Other budget friendly bars here include Laundry Bar and Picasso Bar.
 Of course, many of Pub Street’s famous bars look very similar at night time, so one of the easiest ways to have a stress free night here is simply to start at one end and work your way down to the other, stopping anywhere that looks like it has a good crowd or good music.

 Higher end nightlife